 ## F-statistic: 334.7 on 1 and 251 DF, p-value: < 2.2e-16

-as predictors.
-Calculate the train and validation MSE.<- lm(medv ~ lstat + age + tax, data = boston_train)
+model_2 for the train data which includes age and tax as predictors.
+Calculate the train and validation MSE.model_2 <- lm(medv ~ lstat + age + tax, data = boston_train)

 # answer may depend on the random sampling of the rows in the